MikeWooster/api-client/README.md

 * `JsonResponseHandler`

    Handler that parses the response data to `json` and returns the dictionary.
-   If an error occurs trying to parse to json then an `ClientUnexpectedError` will be raised.
+   If an error occurs trying to parse to json then a `ClientUnexpectedError` will be raised.

+* `XmlResponseHandler`

+   Handler that parses the response data to an `xml.etree.ElementTree.Element`.
+   If an error occurs trying to parse to xml then a `ClientUnexpectedError` will be raised.

 #### Request Formatters